hazelcast/hazelcast-nodejs-client/CONTRIBUTING.md

 # Contributing to Hazelcast

+**NOTE**: It is recommended to use Node 12 and above for development.

 Hazelcast Node.js client is Open Source software, and licensed under the [Apache 2.0. license](LICENSE).
 The main benefit of Open Source is that you don't need to wait for a vendor to provide a fix or a feature.
 If you've got the skills (and the will), it's already at your fingertips.